top of page

 BA (University of California at Berkeley), PhD (Princeton University)

-My most recent project is a phenomenological ethnographic examination of our ways of seeing, experiencing, and moving through the world and the kinds of persons we become through them, a process I refer to as traversing.
+My most recent book, focusing on the Czech Republic, is a phenomenological, ethnographic examination of our ways of seeing, experiencing, and moving through the world and the kinds of persons we become, a process I refer to as traversing.

 about me